History of Greenville and Greenville County

 History of Greenville, South Carolina

-History of Fountain Inn, South Carolina
+History of Cleveland, South Carolina

 History of Fountain Inn, South CarolinaFountain Inn is located in both Greenville County and Laurens County.

 History of Gowensville, South Carolina

 History of Greer, South CarolinaGreer straddles the boundary line of Greenville County and Spartanburg County.
 It began in 1873 when the Atlanta Charlotte Air Line Railroad established a stop called Greer Station.
 A bustling business district quickly grew up around the depot, and in 1901, two new railroads, Southern Railways and Piedmont and Northern, constructed competing rail lines through the town.
 Commercial activity eventually became centered between these two tracks, which both provided merchants with easy access to transportation.